 6. Consider How Your Franchisees Will Lease Premises

 When Kroc was struggling with the little royalties he was receiving, he resolved the problem by purchasing land and leasing the premises to franchisees, guaranteeing him a rental income and greater control.
 This arrangement is uncommon among Australian franchises.
 However, franchisors do typically sign a head lease and sublease the premises to their franchisee.

 A franchisor who is the lessor has greater control over the quality and standards of the premises.
 The franchisor can also evict a franchisee if he or she is not complying with the franchise agreement or operations manual.

 If you are the lessee under the head lease, the lessor will hold you liable if the sublessee (your franchisee) doesn’t pay rent.
 So, you should weigh up the advantages and disadvantages to determine what is appropriate for your business.

 When setting up a franchise, there are a number of points you should first consider.
 How you develop your brand and establish your reputation is important when it comes to maintaining the standards of your products or services across your franchisees.
 The Franchising Code of Conduct in Australia sets out the rights and obligations of both parties to a Franchise Agreement, so you need to make sure that your decisions are compliant.
-If you have any questions or need assistance franchising your business, get in touch with our specialist franchise lawyers on 1300 544 755 or fill out the form on this page.
+If you have any questions or need assistance setting up a franchise call LegalVision’s franchise lawyers on 1300 544 755 or fill out the form on this page.